 Reservation of right of disposal (Sec.
 25): Reservation of the right of disposal means reserving a right to dispose of the goods until certain conditions (like payment of the price) are fulfilled.
 When the seller reserves such a right the property in the goods does not pass until those conditions are fulfilled.
 The seller may reserve such a right expressly while making a contract or while making appropriation of unascertained goods.
-He may also reserve this right by implication, for example, when the seller while transporting goods takes the railway receipt or the bill of lading in his own name or where the seller has taken the R/R or B/L in the name of the buyer but has delivered to the buyer only when he makes payment of the price or accepts the bill of exchange, the right of disposal is said to be reserved impliedly.
+He may also reserve this right by implication, for example, when the seller while transporting goods takes the railway receipt or the bill of lading in his own name or where the seller has taken the R/R or B/L in the name of the buyer but has delivered the same to his bank with the instructions that the document is to be delivered to the buyer only when he makes payment of the price or accepts the bill of exchange, the right of disposal is said to be reserved impliedly.